donwung/MHWShopListAndPriceEditor_Updated/README.md

 I'm updating for completeness since:

-- the OG ShopList Editor is 404'd
+- the OG ShopList Editor is [404](https://github.com/IX-Xur/MHW-Shop-Editor)'d

-- the OG editor doesn't have the QoL and other features of MHWShopListAndPriceEditor
+- [updated editor](https://github.com/VoldirFr/MHW-Shop-Editor) doesn't have the QoL and other features of [MHWShopListAndPriceEditor](https://github.com/aria-zivar/MHW_Shop_and_Price_Editor)

 - MHWSLAPE is a tad outdated

 This will be reuploaded on Nexus and this repo (ideally) should mirror the most recent version of MHW (as of writing this README, MHW is version 15.21).

 **Now Requires Stracker's Loader
 [https://www.nexusmods.com/monsterhunterworld/mods/1982](https://www.nexusmods.com/monsterhunterworld/mods/1982)**